PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Experimental Setup

-We run our PluriHopWIND benchmark on our PluriHopRAG model, as well as multiple prominent competing RAG approaches.
-We aim to cover a wide range of approaches - graph-based RAG and multi-modal RAG - as well as thoroughly compare our model to the baseline.
-To achieve this, we test GraphRAG \cite{graphrag} (a graph-based approach), VisDomRAG \cite{visdomrag} (a multi-modal approach) and naive RAG \cite{RAG-original-paper}.
+We run our PluriHopWIND benchmark on our PluriHopRAG model, as well as multiple prominent competing RAG approaches: a graph-based RAG \cite{graphrag}, a multi-model RAG \cite{visdomrag}, and a naive RAG baseline \cite{RAG-original-paper}.
 We test multiple variations of naive RAG, with two chunking methods (standard per-character chunking \& per-page chunking), as well as cross-encoder reranking of chunks.

-\textbf{Indexing.} GraphRAG indexes all data into a knowledge graph, for all other models we chunk the document text into chunks with $L=500$ characters each and $l=100$ overlap between them.
+\textbf{Indexing.} We chunk the document text into chunks with $L=500$ characters each and $l=100$ overlap between them, except for GraphRAG \cite{graphrag} which indexes all data into a knowledge graph.

-\textbf{Metadata Filtering.} Since wind turbines are referred to both by their turbine ID and windpark within the dataset (and in real-life usecases our customers deal with), we enrich each document with turbine ID and windpark metadata, and employ an explicit metadata filter during retrieval that is based on the turbine ID / windpark mentioned in the question.
-This means that only documents with the correct turbine ID / windpark are candidates for retrieval.
-This filter is added to all approaches apart from GraphRAG, as it would require building a separate graph for each unique filter condition, which we deemed prohibitively expensive.
-We also run all models without the filter to estimate how robust each model is to a larger amount of distractors (we then only compare GraphRAG to other models in the no-filter case).

-\textbf{PluriHopRAG.} We follow the algorithm outlined in Section 4, with cross-encoder similarity threshold $\tau = 0.1$ and max number of documents retrieved based on document summary $K > 198$ (all documents are fed to the cross-encoder filter).

-\textbf{Naive RAG.} We follow the basic RAG pipeline as in \cite{rag-review-2023}, with top $k=20$ chunks passed to the LLM as context.
-To ensure a full comparison with the baseline, we also try chunking the document by page, as well as inserting a reranking step between k-nearest-neighbour retrieval and answer generation.
-We again use Cohere Rerank 3.5 with a filter factor of 4x, i.e. we initially retrieve $k=80$ chunks and pass $k'=20$ chunks with the highest relevance to the query as estimated by the reranking model.

-\textbf{GraphRAG and VisdomRAG.} We run the code as provided by the authors, only changing the chunking hyperparameters and adding a metadata filter for VisdomRAG, see above.

-\textbf{Evaluation.} Once each model has generated the answers to the benchmark questions, we evaluate their performance by comparing the generated answers to the reference answers.
-As answer quality metrics, we use the statement-wise answer precision, recall and F1 score, defined as
+\textbf{PluriHopRAG.} We retrieve all document summaries ($K > 198$) and set a threshold of $\tau = 0.1$ for the cross-encoder filter.

+\textbf{Naive RAG.} We use a basic RAG pipeline \cite{rag-review-2023}, augmented with a pre-trained reranking model (Cohere Rerank 3.5).
+We put each page's content into one chunk.
+We also try character-based chunking and no reranking model in the Appendix.